lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

   especially so in an interactive queries endpoint.

-I'm using the [demo app](https://github.com/lucapette/interactive-queries) we built for this article as a Kotlin playground so I will probably work on some of this points myself.
+I'm using the [demo app](https://github.com/lucapette/interactive-queries) we built for this article as a Kotlin playground, so I will probably work on some of these points myself.
 If you're interested, check the issues as I generally use them as a TODO list and maybe give it a star :)

 {{< typestream >}}